sarabenali88/IoT/docs/research_market/research_to_market.md

 For this research question I have also added two sub questions:
 - What are some common examples of user interface problems?
 - What are the consequences of user interface problems on website performance?
+- What are the experiences of different users while interacting with bad interface?

 ## Introduction